-The bridge is part of a rail network originally intended to link the coalfields of Hwange with the copper deposits of Zambia as part of Cecil John Rhodes's vision to link the Cape to Cairo.
+The Victoria Falls Bridge is part of a rail network originally intended to link the coalfields of Hwange with the copper deposits of Zambia as part of Cecil John Rhodes's vision to link the Cape to Cairo.

 The Teedes relate the story of its construction in their book African Thunder - The Victoria Falls: